felipebonezi/cipherizy-lib/.github/pull_request_template.md

-Verifique se o PR cumpre os seguintes pontos
+Check that the PR complies with the following points:

-- [ ] Testes para as alterações foram adicionados.
+- [ ] Tests for changes have been added.
-- [ ] Documentação foi adicionada ou alterada.
+- [ ] Documentation has been added or changed.

 ## What's Changed